nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all persons in the address book.
-Toggles the address book to list mode.
+Changes the address book to list mode.
 Also allows you to see the next session for you to attend along with the person you are going to be teaching next.